TitouanSans/MoviesBoard/README.md

 ## Available Scripts

-In the project directory, you can run:
+First, runs the local server app in 'moviesboard-server':

 ### `cd moviesboard-server`
 ### `npm start`

-First, runs the local server app.<br />

-Second, in an other terminal, in the project directory :
+Second, in an other terminal, in the project directory, Runs the app in the development mode:

 ### `yarn start`

-Second, runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />